India transfers diplomat to U.N. in bid to defuse row with U.S.

 Bilateral trade has reached over $90 billion, and New Delhi and Washington cooperate closely in counterterrorism, while sharing a common interest in ensuring stability in Afghanistan once western forces withdraw.

-"We want to move beyond this, and I think we all recognise the importance of our long-term relationship," Psaki said.
+"We want to move beyond this, and I think we all recognize the importance of our long-term relationship," Psaki said.